BrianWill/byteschool/markdown/os/Linux system calls for files.md

 Passing a file descriptor to the *close* system call reclaims the file descriptor.
 Once we reclaim all file descriptors representing an underlying file description, the file description is reclaimed, effectively 'closing' the open file.

 In general, we should avoid leaving around open files we no longer need because doing so wastes memory.
-Once a process terminates, its open file descriptors get closed automatically, but in long-running processes, we may use many files over its lifetime, and so we should get in the habit of closing files explicitly. criptor?]
+Once a process terminates, its open file descriptors get closed automatically, but in long-running processes, we may use many files over its lifetime, and so we should get in the habit of closing files explicitly.

 ### lseek

 The *lseek* system call sets the position of a file description's marker.
 We pass in a file descriptor and a position.

-(What does 'l' in 'lseek' stand for?
+What does 'l' in 'lseek' stand for?
 Possibly 'long', but no one seems to know for sure.
-The meaning is lost to history!)
+The meaning is lost to history!

 ### read

 The *read* system call copies some number of bytes from a file into memory of the process.
 We pass in a file descriptor, an address, and a number of bytes.
 Data from the file specified by the descriptor is copied to the address.
-The call returns the number of bytes copied, which will be no greater than the number of bytes specified.
+The call returns the number of bytes copied, which will be no greater than the number we passed as argument.

 A *read* call reads bytes starting from a position in the file denoted by the file description's marker.
 The marker is advanced by the number of bytes read, *e.g.* if *read* returns 10, the marker advances 10 bytes.